kean/Nuke/Documentation/Nuke.docc/Performance/Caching/accessing-caches.md

 let cache = pipeline.cache
 let request = ImageRequest(url: URL(string: "https://example.com/image.jpeg")!)

-cache.cachedImage(for: request) // From any cache layer cache.cachedImage(for: request, caches: [.memory]) // Only memory cache.cachedImage(for: request, caches: [.disk]) // Only disk (decodes data)
+await cache.cachedImage(for: request) // From any cache layer await cache.cachedImage(for: request, caches: [.memory]) // Only memory await cache.cachedImage(for: request, caches: [.disk]) // Only disk (decodes data)

-let data = cache.cachedData(for: request)
+let data = await cache.cachedData(for: request)
-cache.containsData(for: request) // Fast contains check
+await cache.containsData(for: request) // Fast contains check

 // Stores image in the memory cache and stores an encoded
 // image in the disk cache